mauriciabad/llocsdebegur-old/README.md

 - Admin panel URL: <http://localhost:1337/admin>
 - GraphQL URL: <http://localhost:1337/graphql>

 > Remember that you can export the admin's config with the plugin [Config Sync](https://market.strapi.io/plugins/strapi-plugin-config-sync) or `npm run cs export`. **You should do this manually when the config changes** (Admin role, User role, Core store, or I18n locale).
-And after deploying, manually importing the config with the plugin [Config Sync](https://market.strapi.io/plugins/strapi-plugin-config-sync) or `npm run cs import`
+And after deploying, manually importing the config with the plugin [Config Sync](https://market.strapi.io/plugins/strapi-plugin-config-sync) or `npm run cs import` on the server's docker container.

 #### Production environment